xIdyllic/xandobe/README.md

   - The tool will create rules for inbound/outbound connections to do with only the installed Adobe Applications as a fallback just incase for any reason your services enable again

 ## **4. Complete patch**
-  It has the option to completely patch everything for you rather than isolating certain functions and using only the hosts editor
+  - It has the option to completely patch everything for you rather than isolating certain functions and using only the hosts editor

+## Requirements
+  - python-hosts
+  - pywin32
+  - setuptools
+  - win-inet-pton
 # More to come.